-Water that originates during precipitation events, snowmelt runoff, as well as surface runoff and drainage.
+Water that originates during precipitation events, snowmelt runoff, and surface runoff and drainage.
 It excludes infiltration and runoff from agricultural land.

 Stormwater Management Plan

 A document that identifies structural and non-structural controls that will be put in place to minimize negative effects to the environment caused by offsite Stormwater discharges.